There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 - And finally, don’t carve in or write on the rocks!
 I don’t want to have to say this, but I need to fo sho.

-While it may not be the coolest rock art ever (there are tons of super cool pictographs) these are really fun petroglyphs to see in Moab.
-I would definitely recommend them if you have the time.
+While it may not be the coolest rock art ever (mostly Moonflower, Birthing Rock is pretty cool) these are really fun petroglyphs to see in Moab and I would definitely recommend them if you have the time or love archaeology.

 Have you seen the Birthing Rock?
 What’s your favorite petroglyph?
 Do you like seeing rock art?